TechnoFractal/TaskBot/README.md

 -subj "/C=RU/ST=Moscow/L=Pushkino/O=KoshkaSoft/CN=domain.org"
 ```

+You need to implode the command to one line before run it.

 *IMPORTANT*!
 You need to set CN exactly as your domain name of the outer
 callback for Telegramm.